 Here’s a hint about the cork piece: try not to cut it shorter than 1/3 the length of the full cork, because it will be carrying your eyeball orb, so it needs to have enough depth.

 Next, it was time to place the eyeball orb.
-But before doing that, let me give you the link to the tutorial to make your own Grandin Road knock-off eyeball orbs: Click here to see the DIY Giant Softball Eyeballs tutorial.
+But before doing that, I want to give you the link to the tutorial to make your own Grandin Road knock-off eyeball orbs: Click here to see the DIY Giant Softball Eyeballs tutorial.
 I have to say, they did a great job with these knock-off eyeballs, as they look almost the same 😉

 Anyway…back to our tutorial: these eyeball orbs are actually foam on the inside and kind of hard plastic on the outside.
 They also have a little sticker at the bottom and when you take that sticker out you’ll see the small hole which is shown in the pictures below.